infecsean/Obsidian-Cloud/School Notes/Life/Game Dev/Projects/CAS/Storyline V2.md

 - After your friend do something bad, and only you are in the know, his public apology: Using fear and shame to suppress those who rebel.
 Award people who follow social conventions (winning awards)
 - Charity event (==which is mandatory==, ==irony==): Guilt students into being grateful for what they have, make students give money, otherwise shame them.
 "With your contribution, you can make the world a better place!"
 "Everybody is contributing, why aren't you?"
 "Surely you have SOME money, right?" "==bad person=="(==name calling==) "if you dont contribute, youre as bad as they are!"
 - PTSD experiments: traumatic events to engrade memory into students
+- we prepare you for the real world, by creating a mini-society to train you

 When school and mind convulge:
 - Like the arcane jinx mental breakdown scenes